bitcointxoko/design/03-abanner.md

 ## Article Banners
-Since Bitcoin Txoko is frequently writing guides and explainers, a clean article banner would make the blog much more visually appealing.
+Article banners are used on the long-form publications published by Bitcoin Txoko.
+For the moment, these include guides and explainers.
+A clean article banner would make the blog much more visually appealing.
 It can also convey useful information and make it a better user experience for the reader.
 For example, the article banner for a guide can contain icons to indicate difficulty, time and tools required, icons to help users identify the technology they are learning about, like app icons.

 ### Requirements
 - I think a webp or png in 7:4 would be great.